 13. Forest Ecosystem Lesson for Kids

-This lesson will teach you about the forest ecosystem.
-It will highlight the different kinds of forests there are, and guide you through the different levels of a forest.
+This lesson teaches you about the forest ecosystem.
+It highlights the different kinds of forests there are and guides you through the different levels of a forest.

 14. Marine Food Chain Lesson for Kids

 What's the difference between a food chain and a food web?
 How are food chains different in different habitats?
 This lesson will teach you about all the members of a marine food chain, including producers, herbivores, and consumers.

 This lesson will teach you all about oceanic climates.
 Oceanic climates are also called maritime or marine climates.
 Learn what oceanic climates are like, where you can find them, and what causes them.

 The ocean is more than just the waves we see hitting the shoreline; it is a fascinating and mysterious ecosystem.
 In this lesson, you will learn all about the ocean, its characteristics, location, and the plants and animals that call it home.

 The ocean floor is a dark, mysterious place, and you will learn about it in this lesson.
 You will learn what it looks like and also what lives down there.